alicerunsonfedora/hyperspace-site/src/changelog/index.md

 # Stable Release Notes

+## 1.0.1 (October 26, 2019)
+This update is recommended for all users and developers.

+What's new:

+- Fixes a bug where valid instances were marked as "invalid" (#105)

 ## 1.0.0 (October 11, 2019)

 Hyperspace 1.0.0 is the next-generation release of Hyperspace.
 It contains many great improvements and features and is a recommended update for all users and developers.